Emzzy241/Journal/README.md

 © 2022 _by Mojiboye Emmanuel_ All Rights Reserved.

 ## Contact
-_Connect with me @Emmanuel.9944 on instagram and on all other social media pages all @Emmanuel Oluwole_
+_Connect with me @Emmanuel.9944 on instagram and on all other social media pages all @Emmanuel Oluwole or send an email to emzzyoluwole@gmail.com_